-Policy Action Item/ Brief Description Schedule Actions through 06/30/05 Future Scheduling 3: Evaluate feasibility of reinstating residential rehab program Ongoing The 2004 Redevelopment Implementation Plan provides that LMIH funds may be used for residential rehabilitation.
+Policy Action Item/ Brief Description Schedule Actions through 06/30/06 Future Scheduling 3: Evaluate feasibility of reinstating residential rehab program Ongoing The 2004 Redevelopment Implementation Plan provides that LMIH funds may be used for residential rehabilitation.
 Continue to implement this action.
-4: Amend Zoning Code to update condominium conversion regulations Fiscal Year 2005/2006 None Per Housing Element schedule 5: Develop plan to conserve "at-risk" subsidized rentals Fiscal Year 2004/2005 City obtained letter from Peoples' Self-Help Housing Corp, indicating their willingness to acquire any complexes that may convert to market rate.
+4: Amend Zoning Code to update condominium conversion regulations Fiscal Year 2005/2006 None To be rescheduled for FY 07/08.
+5: Develop plan to conserve "at-risk" subsidized rentals Fiscal Year 2004/2005 City obtained letter from Peoples' Self-Help Housing Corp, indicating their willingness to acquire any complexes that may convert to market rate.
 Continue to implement this action.
 The 2004 Redevelopment Implementation Plan provides that LMIH funds may be used for this purpose.
-H-3A Review adopted policies and standards to remove constraints Ongoing General Plan Amendment 04-01 (B), adopted January 4, 2004, removed a multi-family zoned parcel from the Oak Park Specific Plan Overlay.
+H-3A Review adopted policies and standards to remove constraints Ongoing a.
+General Plan Amendment 04-01 (B), adopted January 4, 2004, removed a multifamily zoned parcel from the Oak Park Specific Plan Overlay.
 This facilitated approval of a development plan for the subject parcel.
-Continue to implement this action.
-H-3B Review Zoning Code to remove constraints Fiscal Year 2005/2006 None Per Housing Element schedule H-4 Provide referral info on housing complaints Ongoing No complaints filed.
+Continue to implement this action. b.
+Code Amendment adopted by City Council on November 1, 2005 to facilitate 2 nd unit development. Н-3В Review Zoning Code to remove constraints Fiscal Year 2005/2006 None To be rescheduled for FY 07/08.
+H-4 Provide referral info on housing complaints Ongoing No complaints filed.
 Continue to implement this action.
 2: Provide info on Fair Housing Fiscal Year 2005/2006 Information added to City's web site.
 Continue to implement this action.
 H-5 Continue to implement Land Use policies and programs that call for energy efficient land use planning and development Ongoing a.
 Accomplished with 2003 Land Use Elementb.
 No amendments filed with City Upon review of any applications for general plan amendments